-Assessments Screening (Day -3 to Day -1 1) Daily until hospital discharge Day 10 or discharge ^h Day 14 (±2 days) after randomi- zation Day 28 (±3 days) after randomi- zation Safety FU 28 (±3) days after last dose of acala- brutinib i Long-term FU 90 (±7) days after randomi- zation ^{i,j} CSP section ------------- -------------------------------------- ----------------------------------- ------------------------------------- -- -- -- -- ----------------
+Screening (Day -3 to Day -1 1) Daily until hospital discharge Day 10 or discharge ^h Day 14 (±2 days) after randomi- zation Day 28 (±3 days) after randomi- zation Safety FU 28 (±3) days after last dose of acala- brutinib i Long-term FU 90 (±7) days after randomi- zation ^{i,j} CSP section -- -- ----------------------------------- ------------------------------------- -- -- -- -- ----------------

-Telemedicine is recommended for capturing adverse events concomitant medications, and survival.
-Safety laboratory tests can be done at the hospital or a local laboratory provided the results are ultimately captured in the clinical database for the study.

-- All subjects will be followed for survival for 90 (\pm 7) days. - After signing the ICF, but prior to randomization, only SAEs should be reported (see Section 8.6.2). - Screening can be performed within 1 to 3 days prior to dosing, depending on the local requirements for laboratory turnaround times; ECG can be collected at any time during this screening window. - m Serum ferritin, fibringen, PT, aPTT, INR, D-dimer, procalcitonin, and cardiac troponin I should be performed more frequently if clinically indicated. - Arterial gases should be collected from subjects if the sample is easily accessible and the procedure will not be painful to subject (ie, subject is in ICU or has arterial port).
+^k After signing the ICF, but prior to randomization, only SAEs should be reported (see Section 8.6.2).

+1 Screening can be performed within 1 to 3 days prior to dosing, depending on the local requirements for laboratory turn-around times; ECG can be collected at any time during this screening window.

+^m Serum ferritin, fibrinogen, PT, aPTT, INR, D-dimer, procalcitonin, and cardiac troponin I should be performed more frequently if clinically indicated.

+n Arterial gases should be collected from subjects if the sample is easily accessible and the procedure will not be painful to subjects (ie, subject is in ICU or has arterial port).
 All available data from the arterial gases should be entered into the database.
-If the collection of arterial gases is not clinically indicated, the test should not be performed. - All blood samples for PK assessment (ie, 0.5, 1, 2, and 4 hours postdose) can also be collected during a single visit on Day 3 or after. - ^q For all central laboratory assessments, sample collection windows of ± 1 day will be allowed for each of Days 3 and 7. - Per standard of care, chest imaging can be done by chest x-ray or CT scan with contrast, or any other appropriate means to confirm pneumonia prior to or upon hospitalization (within 7 days of randomization). - During screening, vital signs should be collected as close as possible to randomization on Day 1.
-If more than one value is obtained for vital signs during screening, the value closest to randomization should be used. - PK assessments will be conducted in up to 35 evaluable subjects and PD assessments in up to 20 evaluable subjects randomized to Arm 1 (acalabrutinib + BSC).
+If the collection of arterial gases is not clinically indicated, the test should not be performed.

+^p All blood samples for PK assessment (ie, 0.5, 1, 2, and 4 hours postdose) can also be collected during a single visit on Day 3 or after.

+^q For all central laboratory assessments, sample collection windows of ± 1 day will be allowed for each of Days 3 and 7.

+^r Per standard of care, chest imaging can be done by chest x-ray or CT scan with contrast, or any other appropriate means to confirm pneumonia prior to or upon hospitalization (within 7 days of randomization).

+^s During screening, vital signs should be collected as close as possible to randomization on Day 1.
+If more than one value is obtained for vital signs during screening, the value closest to randomization should be used.

+^t PK assessments will be conducted in up to 15 evaluable subjects and PD assessments in up to 15 evaluable subjects randomized to Arm 1 (acalabrutinib + BSC).

-Table 2 Schedule of Activities - Arm 2 (BSC Only)
+Table 2Schedule of Activities - Arm 2 (BSC Only)